RafaelxFernandes/Python-Projects/Speech recognition AI/README.md

 # Speech Recognition A.I.

-Speech Recognition A.I. that understands, prints and answers your commands!
+Speech Recognition A.I. that understands, prints, repeats AND executes your voice commands!
 Be sure to turn your volume on and have a microphone configured as default device for audio input, and ask for its name!

-It can also open any application you have!
+## Voice commands:
-For that, you can say:
+To launch and applcation:
 - launch {application name}
 - open {applcation name}

-To stop de A.I. running, you can say:
+To stop the A.I.:
 - exit
 - stop
 - bye